 For years now, I’ve hosted Thanksgiving at my house.
+With the house filled with people, there’s a secret I have to stay sane during the holidays.

 Between my four boys and all of the extended family that comes over, you can imagine it’s a bit of a madhouse!
 Thanksgiving generally means about 20 people over at my house, and TWO turkeys.